MicrosoftDocs/machine-learning-server-docs/microsoft-r/install/machine-learning-server-windows-install.md

 + Operating system must be a [supported version of 64-bit Windows](r-server-install-supported-platforms.md).

-+ [MicrosoftML (R)](../r-reference/microsoftml/microsoftml-package.md) and [Operalization features](../what-is-operationalization.md) (administrator utility, web service deployment, remote sessions (R), web and compute node designations) are supported on Windows Server 2012 R2 or 2016.
++ [Operalization features](../what-is-operationalization.md) (administrator utility, web service deployment, remote sessions (R), web and compute node designations) are supported on Windows Server 2012 R2 or 2016.
 This functionality is not available on a Windows client.

 + Memory must be a minimum of 2 GB of RAM is required; 8 GB or more are recommended.
 Disk space must be a minimum of 500 MB.